aditya-azad/simple-ssg/README.md

 ### `config.yml` file

-This is where you can store all the global variables that is accessable from `pages` and `templates` directories.
+This is where you can store all the global variables that are accessable from `pages` and `templates` directories.

 ## Templating Language Syntax

 The language use tags similar to Jinja's `{% ... %}` syntax.
-There are currently following tags implemented.
 Templates themselves have can have other templates within them.

 ### `{% template <template_name> <props> %}`

 The `template_name` is used as template for the page.
-Basically, the contents of the page is is replaced with contents of the template.
+Basically, the contents of the page is replaced with contents of the template.
 The replaced content is placed where `content` in the template used to be.
 Additionally props can be passed to the templates.
 They need to be variables therefore you need to first define them using `def`.
 To use those props in the template file, you have to use `prop` tag.

 ### `{% expand <template_name> %}`